cperaltab/Seagrass_mapping/SeagrassBelize2025.md

 _Workflow_
-**Image selection:** in GEE filter the Sentinel-2 L2A Harmonized image collection '2024-11-01', '2025-06-30' = to 1017 images for the time frame selected, the export the CSV of the image collection with properties and select the images from the Tiles of interest and Cloud Pixel percentage <20%.
-When applying an automated nos-supervised cloud cover filter we get 615 cloud fileterd, cloud masked images (see GEE scripts).
+**Image selection:** in GEE filter the Sentinel-2 L2A Harmonized image collection '2024-11-01', '2025-06-30' = to 1017 images for the AOI and time frame selected; export the CSV of the image collection with properties and select manually the images from the Tiles of interest and Cloud Pixel percentage <20%.
+When applying an automated nos-supervised cloud cover filter we get 779 cloud fileterd, cloud masked images (see GEE scripts).
+When applyin an automated, non supervised filter and cloud mask **for the specific tiles** I get 0 images (!).

 Tiles of interest: T16QCD and T16QCE